bocoup/ccpa-authorized-agent/CODE_OF_CONDUCT.md

 ## Thank you and Credits

-This code of conduct is influenced by the [Processing Day](https://day.processing.org/) Code of Conduct, [JSConf Code of Conduct](http://jsconf.com/codeofconduct.html), Citizen Code of Conduct, [NodeConf Photography Policy](https://github.com/nodeconf/website/issues/7),
+This code of conduct is based off the [Bocoup code of conduct](https://bocoup.com/code-of-conduct) which was heavily influenced by the [Processing Day](https://day.processing.org/) Code of Conduct, [JSConf Code of Conduct](http://jsconf.com/codeofconduct.html), Citizen Code of Conduct, [NodeConf Photography Policy](https://github.com/nodeconf/website/issues/7),